-William Floyd, Jonathan Webb Diess, William Heckert, Marguerite Little, Bob and Meri Schoof, Dr. Lee Pratt, Jerry Raisor, Dave Broene, Don Andrew, David Finney, Marcia Simmons, Marguerite Little, Dave Parks, Everitt Bowles, Rick Carlile, Jeff Kowalis, John Gelderloos, Janine Delcamp, Dan Haley, Diane Wright, Mike Hogle, Jan Linblom, Bob Kaczar, Allen Cebula, Rick Schmidt, Dave Houseman, Chris Carroll, Paul Brzozowski, Dale Niesen, Dick and Mary Hutchins, Richard Hardesty, Bob Farnham, Scott Hilts, Brad Pruden, Dick Kloke, Bob Coch, Jim Brady, Steve Bucher, Dave Ingall, Jim Jamra, Mark Magdowski, Martin Berterra, Wes Powers, Richard Hutchins, Steve Rigoni, and Jerry Everts.
+William Floyd, Jonathan Webb Diess, William Heckert, Marguerite Little, Bob and Meri Schoof, Dr. Lee Pratt, Jerry Raisor, Dave Broene, Don Andrew, David Finney, Marcia Simmons, Marguerite Little, Dave Parks, Everitt Bowles, Rick Carlile, Jeff Kowalis, John Gelderloos, Janine Delcamp, Dan Haley, Diane Wright, Mike Hogle, Jan Linblom, Bob Kaczar, Allen Cebula, Rick Schmidt, Dave Houseman, Chris Carroll, Paul Brzozowski, Dale Niesen, Dick and Mary Hutchins, Richard Hardesty, Bob Farnham, Scott Hilts, Brad Pruden, Dick Kloke, Bob Coch, Jim Brady, Steve Bucher, Dave Ingall, Jim Jamra, Mark Magdowski, Martin Berterra, Wes Powers, Richard Hutchins, Steve Rigoni, Brian Hunter, and Jerry Everts.

 The following individuals are descendants of men who served in the regiment and have graciously shared their family treasures with me in a mutual appreciation of history and the importance of sharing it: